RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Related Works

 \subsection{Visual Grounding in the RGB Domain}

-With the rise of deep learning~\cite{he2016deep}, the visual grounding field has rapidly advanced~\cite{chen2020uniter, gan2020large, yang2022unitab, wang2022ofa, li2022mplug}, driven by increasingly powerful visual and language representation models~\cite{devlin2019bert, dosovitskiy2020image, vaswani2017attention}.
-Early approaches, such as ReSC~\cite{yang2020improving}, adopted CNN-based region-ranking pipelines.
-Later, transformer-based architectures, including TransVG~\cite{deng2021transvg}, QRNet~\cite{ye2022shifting}, and D-MDETR~\cite{shi2023dynamic} enabled end-to-end grounding with stronger global and contextual reasoning.
-The development of vision–language pre-training further boosted performance, as demonstrated by methods like CLIP-VG~\cite{xiao2023clip} and HiVG~\cite{xiao2024hivg}, which leverage large-scale image–text alignment to enhance cross-modal representations.
-Existing VG methods are mainly designed and evaluated on RGB-only datasets, causing them to be sensitive to illumination changes and adverse weather, limiting robustness in challenging real-world conditions.
+With the rise of deep learning~\cite{he2016deep}, visual grounding has rapidly advanced~\cite{chen2020uniter, gan2020large, yang2022unitab, wang2022ofa, li2022mplug}, driven by increasingly powerful visual and language representation models~\cite{devlin2019bert, dosovitskiy2020image, vaswani2017attention}.
+Early approaches such as ReSC~\cite{yang2020improving} adopted CNN-based region-ranking pipelines.
+Later, transformer-based architectures, including TransVG~\cite{deng2021transvg}, QRNet~\cite{ye2022shifting}, D-MDETR~\cite{shi2023dynamic}, and FSVG~\cite{wang2025simple}, enabled end-to-end grounding with stronger global and contextual reasoning.
+The development of vision-language pre-training further boosted performance, as demonstrated by methods like CLIP-VG~\cite{xiao2023clip} and HiVG~\cite{xiao2024hivg}, which leverage large-scale image-text alignment to enhance cross-modal representations.
+Other lines of works explore attention-centric grounding.
+AttBalance~\cite{kang2025visual} imposes and balances attention-driven training constraints to refine language-relevant regions, while F-LMM~\cite{wu2025f} and Localization Head~\cite{kang2025your} methods instead exploit intrinsic text-to-image attention in frozen MLLMs as grounding cues, either by translating attention to mask logits or by selecting a few localization heads for training-free localization.
+However, existing VG methods are mainly designed and evaluated on RGB-only visual input datasets, making them sensitive to illumination changes and adverse weather, and limiting robustness in challenging real-world conditions.